alexfetterman/Conversion-Rate-AB-Test/README.md

 ## Analysis of A/B Test Results
 An e-commerce website has submitted the results of an A/B test run for analysis to determine whether they should try a new page design to increase conversions.
 This notebook analyzes these results using bootstrapping for hypothesis testing and a logistic regression model.
 Completed as part of the requirements for Udacity's Data Analysis Nanodegree.

-#### Overview
+#### EDA
-Conversion rates were compared between users sent to the old page and users sent to the new page.
+Remove miscategorized users from the dataset, drop duplicate users, calculate various observed statistics for later use during analysis.

-EDA process: remove miscategorized users from the dataset, drop duplicate users, calculate various sample statistics.
+#### Statistical Analysis
-Statistical analysis: conduct bootstrap hypothesis testing, plot histogram of conversion differences as simulated under the null, interpret p-value, verify with z-test, verify with logistic regression model, explore possible correlation between user country and probability of conversion.
+Conduct bootstrap hypothesis testing, plot histogram of conversion differences as simulated under the null, interpret p-value, verify with z-test, verify with logistic regression model, explore possible correlation between user country and probability of conversion.

 #### Technologies
 Python, Jupyter Notebook, Pandas, NumPy, Matplotlib, StatsModels